 North America-Based Brands

-• Merrell – Merrell made its biggest splash in the trail running world with its decade-old Trail Glove line of minimalist, no-drop, barefoot-style trail running shoes.
-However, they offer plenty of well-made, affordable shoes for everyday trail running, like the Antora for women and Nova for men.
-Merrell’s Flight Moab includes 30% recycled rubber in its Vibram Ecostep outsole, an effort toward increasing sustainability in this market.
-For more, read our Merrell Antora 2 review.
+- Merrell – Merrell made its biggest splash in the trail running world with its decade-old Trail Glove line of minimalist, no-drop, barefoot-style trail running shoes.
+However, they offer plenty of well-made, affordable shoes for everyday trail running, like the Antora for women and Nova for men, while pushing boundaries with racing shoes in the Long Sky and Skyfire lines.
+To learn more, read our reviews of the Merrell Antora 3, Merrell Morphlite, and Merrell MTL Skyfire 2.

-• Montrail – Columbia bought Montrail in 2006 and continued to operate it as an independent brand until it was converted to the Columbia Montrail sub-brand in 2017.
+- Montrail – Columbia bought Montrail in 2006 and continued to operate it as an independent brand until it was converted to the Columbia Montrail sub-brand in 2017.
 In the early 2020s, Columbia killed the sub-brand concept with Montrail, again, the primary mark.
-While it only offers one model as of early 2023, there are plans for it to expand its lineup.
+While it only offers one model as of early 2024, there are plans for an expanded lineup.

-• New Balance – Long a leading brand in the trail running world, New Balance has reduced its lineup to three bona fide trail shoes, the Fresh Foam More Trail and Fresh Foam Hierro, both of which are heavily cushioned models, and the Summit Unknown.
+- New Balance – Long a leading brand in the trail running world, New Balance has reduced its lineup to two bona fide trail shoes in the U.S. market, the More Trail and Hierro, both of which are heavily cushioned models.
+For more, read our New Balance Fresh Foam X Hierro v8 review.

-• Norda – A new, very high-end shoe brand from Quebec, Canada, that offers two versions of its 001, one with carbide spikes and one without.
+- Norda – A new, very high-end shoe brand from Quebec, Canada, that offers two versions of its 001, one with carbide spikes and one without, as well as the 002 and slip-on 003.

-• Skechers – While their models frequently change, Skechers often offers a light and quick model, currently the Go Run Trail Razor 2, and a traditional model, currently the Go Run Trail Altitude.
+- Skechers – While their models frequently change, Skechers often offers a light and quick model, but not at the moment, and a traditional or well-cushioned model, with the soon-to-launch GOrun Supersonic Max A/T.

-• Speedland – The first mover in the very high-end trail shoe world with its SL:HSV and GS:TAM models.
+- Speedland – The first mover in the very high-end trail shoe world with its SL and GS models, which see frequent slightly varied limited releases.

 Overseas Brands

-• Lowa – German bootmaker Lowa will begin offering legitimate trail shoes in 2023.
+- Lowa – German bootmaker Lowa began offering trail shoes in 2023.

-• NNormal – A collaboration between Kilian Jornet and Camper, NNormal offers two trail running shoes, the Kjerag racing shoe and the more cushioned Tomir.
+- NNormal – A collaboration between Kilian Jornet and Camper, NNormal offers three trail running models, the Kjerag racing shoe as well as two versions of the more cushioned Tomir.

-• SCARPA – Mountain brand SCARPA offers a bunch of great trail running offerings, from the light and nimble yet totally capable Spin Infinity to burlier models with tons of protection like the Ribelle Run.
-For more, read our SCARPA Golden Gate ATR, SCARPA Spin Infinity, and SCARPA Spin Ultra reviews.
+- SCARPA – Mountain brand SCARPA offers a bunch of great trail running offerings, from the light and nimble yet totally capable Spin Infinity to burlier models with tons of protection like the Ribelle Run.
+For more, read our SCARPA Spin Infinity, SCARPA Spin Planet, and SCARPA Spin Ultra reviews.

-• VJ Shoes – Finnish brand VJ Shoes now offers five trail running shoes, from its hyper-lugged Spark to its highly cushioned, wider toeboxed Ultra, all with VJ’s ultra-sticky 100% butyl-rubber outsoles.
-For more, see our VJ Ultra 2 review.
+- VJ Shoes – Finnish brand VJ Shoes now offers five trail running shoes, from its hyper-lugged Spark to its highly cushioned, wider toeboxed Ultra, all with VJ’s ultra-sticky 100% butyl-rubber outsoles.
+For more, see our reviews of the VJ MAXx 2, VJ Spark, VJ Ultra 2, and VJ XTRM 2.

 Former Trail Running Shoe Brands